 This is a great time to get out your snacks or picnic lunch and enjoy the view of Avalanche Lake Montana.

-My family packed water shoes in plastic bags in our hiking backpacks, along with a lightweight towel and enjoyed splashing in many streams and waterfalls.
+My family likes to hook water shoes to our hiking backpacks, along with a lightweight towel and enjoy splashing in many streams and waterfalls.
 It was definitely one of our favorite things to do in Glacier National Park!

 Relax and enjoy your time at the lake.
 After all, it’s what you worked for!